BA (Hons) Business (Top-Up)

 All modules on this course are core and 20 credits unless otherwise stated.

 The course will be taught using a variety of teaching and learning strategies to encourage and develop your independent learning skills.

-This module is designed to facilitate the development of your learning experience over the course of one-year academic programme.
-The module aims to provide a programme framework for orientation and ongoing programme of induction / academic and personal development and to support you in the transition process of learning experience in the UK.
+This module is designed to facilitate the development of your learning experience over the course of the one-year academic programme.
+The module aims to provide a programme framework for orientation and ongoing programme of induction/academic and personal development and to support you in the transition process of learning experience in the UK.

 You will be introduced to the available resources to support your process of transition directly to the final year.
-You will also be introduced the key skills to seek learning resources and study support, including academic and social integration.
-You will work with diverse groups and teams from the programme to build up and re-enforce your programme cohesion, for both programme wide academic and social development.
+You will also be introduced to the key skills to seek learning resources and study support, including academic and social integration.
+You will work with diverse groups and teams from the programme to build up and reinforce your programme cohesion, for both programmes wide academic and social development.